 It was an honor to preach this passage to a congregation that has been full of love, support, and encouragement to me and my family these past five years.
-There was great liberty in unfolding text without fear of being misunderstood, without need of rebuking the people, and without having to fight against an impulse to complain or to pander because we’ve been treated with “double honor” since arriving.
+I felt great liberty in unfolding this text without fear of being misunderstood, without need of rebuking the people, and without having to fight against an impulse to complain or to pander because we’ve been treated with “double honor” since arriving.
 What a blessing!

 But if I am to believe some of the survey statistics published on pastors and their view towards the ministry, the vast majority of my fellow pastors do not feel this way and are not receiving proper care from their people.
 Consider these figures compiled by the Schaeffer Institute: